 Advantages of going vegan

 There are many health and environmental benefits attached to eating vegan food.
-Let’s discuss some of the advantages of switching to a vegan diet.
+Let’s discuss some of the advantages of going vegan-

 - Following a vegan diet helps in losing weight and makes one feel refreshed and energized.
 Vegans are around 20 pounds lighter than animal eaters.
 Unlike unsaturated fat food, a vegan diet helps in shedding those extra kilos and keeping you more energetic.